 Everyone has a bucket list, including me.
 And I seriously recommend putting this Aling-Aling Waterfall Tour on yours.
-Along with stops at Gitgit Twin Waterfalls, Danu Beratan (a.k.a. the Floating Temple) and Tanah Lot this day tour with a private car and driver will tick off four iconic Bali attractions in a day.
+Along with stops at Gitgit Waterfalls, Floating Temple and Tanah Lot, this is a fun-packed day tour that tick off four iconic Bali attractions in a day.
 You’re friends and family back home will gasp and applaud (but really they’re green with envy) and so will your Instagram followers.

 Pickup starts at 7 AM from your villa or hotel.
 I advise having breakfast before you leave because it’s going to be a long day.
 You can change your itinerary on the day if you need to, but this is a solid itinerary that I’ve used myself many times before, and it gives you the opportunity to see several of the best attractions in Bali in a single day.

 There are different routes to Aling-Aling depending upon your pickup location, but your driver will stop somewhere for coffee.
 If you’re coming from Seminyak you’ll stop at Secret Garden Village for a coffee and toilet break.
 If from other parts of the island it may be at a convenience store or small cafe.

 Secret Garden Village makes for an excellent stopover because their coffee is simply outstanding, they have a great cafe and the toilets are western standard.